If you are working with animals, hazardous materials, or in a wet lab, you may be required to complete training specific to these areas.

 Principal Investigators (PIs) who intend to conduct research utilizing vertebrate animals must complete an Institutional Animal Care and Use (IACUC) protocol and receive written approval from the IACUC.
 Additionally, animal researchers must attend a wet lab and lecture on animal care and use and IACUC policies.
 For more information, please email iacuc@mssm.edu.

-For all researchers who plan to house animals in, perform experiments within or require access to the Icahn School of Medicine at Mount Sinai animal vivaria, a lab animal wet lab, lecture training and Center for Comparative Medicine and Surgery vivaria facility walk-thru is required.
+For all researchers who plan to house animals in, perform experiments within or require access to the Icahn School of Medicine at Mount Sinai animal vivaria, a lab animal wet lab, lecture training and Center for Comparative Medicine and Surgery vivaria facility walk-thru are required.

 Basic Science Research and Laboratory Safety

-- Hazard Communication
+• Hazard Communication

 Additionally, all wet lab researchers should complete a “Laboratory Orientation Checklist” with their Principal Investigator.
 The “Laboratory Orientation Checklist” highlights lab-specific safety information, including the location of safety equipment (eyewashes and safety showers), emergency contact information, and evacuation procedures.

-For more information on core safety trainings or laboratory orientation, please email AskEHS@mssm.edu.
+For more information on core safety trainings or laboratory orientation, please e-mail AskEHS@mssm.edu.